dddiaz/dddiaz.com/content/post/genomics-is-cool/index.md

 Imagine spinning up thousands of nodes to do genomic analysis at scale, to accommodate thousands of samples, and then easily scaling down to zero.
 This is a real problem that is solved with the help of a scalable cloud, and is particularly useful when the infrastructure costs are non-trivial.

-And to give context on what non-trivial infrastructure costs means, a single aws f1 instance can range from 1-15 dollars an Hour.
+And to give context on what non-trivial infrastructure costs means, a single AWS F1 instance can range from 1-15 dollars an hour.
 Not an instance type you want to leave running when you aren't using it!

 # In pursuit of improving human health 🩻